bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 Fetching data from [Waifu Pics Api](https://waifu.pics/) and using pics in carousel that gives random pic animation from any of the 4 sides of carousel.
 ### Simple Text Analyzer
 Counting the number of words, letters and emails in the given text.
+### Edit Image Source and Custom Context Menu
+Giving an option to change the image source and making custom context menu on right click.
+The idea of making custom context menu can be very useful at times.
+Some of the interesting things we can do with it is making a custom video player or custom context menus like we see in figma, g-slides, etc.